SoftwareAG/c8y-docs/content/welcome-users/first-steps.md

 The app is designed to collect measurements from your smartphone, nearby Bluetooth device sensors, and vehicle On-board Debug (OBD) sensors, and send them to the {{< product-c8y-iot >}} platform.
 The {{< product-c8y-iot >}} Sensor App can also send commands to the smartphone directly from the phone dashboard.

-Go to [Getting started > Sensor App](/sensor-app/overview/) to see which smartphone sensors and Bluetooth devices are currently supported as well as [how to install](/sensor-app/installation/) and [how to register the Sensor App in the platform](/sensor-app/register/).
+Go to [Sensor App](/sensor-app/overview/) to see which smartphone sensors and Bluetooth devices are currently supported as well as [how to install](/sensor-app/installing-the-sensor-app/) and [how to register the Sensor App in the platform](/sensor-app/registering-the-sensor-app/).

 #### Device integration via thin.edge.io on a Raspberry Pi